Room 2001, Floor 2, Hardiman Research Building

 T: 353 (0)91 494438

-David Kelly is Digital Humanities Manager for the Moore Institute at NUI Galway.
+David Kelly is Digital Humanities Manager for the Moore Institute at University of Galway.
 He works with individual researchers and research teams engaged in DH projects.
 To date, this has included projects involving database development, text or data visualisation, social annotation, digital edition development and network analysis.

-Prior to joining NUI Galway, David established and ran a web development company based in Galway, and worked as a researcher in Information Systems at University College Cork.
+Prior to joining University of Galway, David established and ran a web development company based in Galway, and worked as a researcher in Information Systems at University College Cork.

 T: 353 (0)91 493906